Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 18.19.51 UTC
+- WIB: Jumat, 7 Februari 2025 19.46.51 UTC
-- WITA: Jumat, 7 Februari 2025 19.19.51 UTC
+- WITA: Jumat, 7 Februari 2025 20.46.51 UTC
-- WIT: Jumat, 7 Februari 2025 20.19.51 UTC
+- WIT: Jumat, 7 Februari 2025 21.46.51 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: nature
+Kategori: success